thedanielmatt/SwitchInterface/README.md

 ****
 ###NOTE:
 This is a Script Written by: Unknown
-I found it on the Web a year ago and hjust modified it for fitting in Our environment
+I found it on the Web a year ago and just modified it for fitting in Our environment
 ****

 #####Functionality: